 Hi stamping friends and welcome back.
-Today I’m creating for CraftStash and I created this amazing Nerissa Water colored card.
-The Nerissa stamp is from Pink Ink Designs, they have a stunning selection of artful stamps, which you can view here on the Craft Stash site.
+Today I’m sharing Nerissa Water Colored .
+The Nerissa stamp is from Pink Ink Designs (now retired) , they have a stunning selection of artful stamps, which you can view here on the Simon Says Stamp Site.

 - Start by stamping the image onto watercolor paper using a black waterproof ink.
 My preference is VersaFine Onyx Black.

-- After that, it’s time to start colouring/painting.
-For her hair, I used 58 – green and 57 blue.
-The skin was kind of fun, I started with 44 yellow and really watered it down and went back in with a tiny bit of 35 pink in the shadows.
+- The skin: start with 44 yellow and really water it down, Go back in with a tiny bit of 35 pink in the shadows.

-- For the starfish and sea urchins, I used 33 yellow, 35 pink and 44 darker yellow.
+- For the starfish and sea urchins, used33 yellow, 35 pink and 44 darker yellow.

-- Atop her crown of shells, I used 35 pink, 139 purple, and repeated the yellows.
+- Atop her crown of shells, use 35 pink, 139 purple, and repeated the yellows.

-- The octopus around her neck is done in 139 purple and 35 pink
+- Finally, the octopus around her neck is done in 139 purple and 35 pink

-- When she is completely dry, add white highlights and drops with a gel pen once the image is completely dry.
+- To embellish, add white highlights and drops with a gel pen once the image is completely dry.

 Some Painting Tips:

-- Start by wetting the area you are going to paint.
+- Wet the area you are going to paint.
 Dilute the paint a bit by adding water to it in a well and then touch the wet areas to add the paint.

 - Let the water move the paint around and you can assist it with your brush.

 - Paint in sections that are not beside each other, thereby eliminating the chance colors will blend into each other.

 - Work in small areas, it allows you to add colours and blend them before they dry.

 - I did the head and neck first and let that dry before going back and painting all the little bits, it was easier than trying to work around the darker colours.